Yin Tang

 Yin Tang Acupressure Point

-Yintang is one of the more important points for emotional balancing and is located at the 2nd chakra that is sometimes called the 3rd eye.
+Apply the Fire Aroma Acu-Stick® to activate Yintang, one of the more important points for emotional balancing.
+It is located at the 2nd chakra that is sometimes called the 3rd eye.
 It has gained fame after studies showed that this acupuncture point helped to normalize neurochemical-neurotransmitter activity and help those with anxiety to calm down.

-- What is Shen or Spirit in traditional Chinese Medicine?
+- Shen or Spirit in traditional Chinese Medicine

 - Acupressure for Anxiety